Soba101/expensetrack/docs/FEATURES.md

 ---

-**The expense tracking app is now a comprehensive, beautifully designed, production-ready application with 85% of planned features complete and a unified design system!** 🚀
+**The expense tracking app is now a comprehensive, beautifully designed, production-ready application with 90% of planned features complete, including full OCR integration and smart receipt processing!** 🚀